On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Conclusion

-In this work, we provided various generalization bounds on equivariant networks with a single hidden layer.
-We have used Rademacher complexity analysis to derive these bounds.
-They are all dimension-free, as they do not depend on the input and output dimensions.
-They only depend on the norm of learnable weights.
-We have considered equivariant models in spatial and in frequency domain, models with weight sharing and local filters.
-The first insight from our analysis is that the suitable weight-sharing techniques should be able to provide similar guarantees.
+We have considered equivariant models in spatial and frequency domains, models with weight sharing, and local filters.
+The first insight from our analysis is that suitable weight-sharing techniques should be able to provide similar guarantees.
 This is not surprising, as we did not assume any symmetry in the data distribution.
-Other works in the literature have highlighted the benefit of equivariance if such symmetries exist - see for example \cite{sannai_improved_2021,sokolic_generalization_2017}.
+Other works in the literature have highlighted the benefit of equivariance if such symmetries exist - see, for example, \cite{sannai_improved_2021,sokolic_generalization_2017}.
 Finally, local filters can potentially provide an additional gain, although the story for band-limited filters is more subtle.
-We also provide a lower bound on Rademacher complexity and showed numerically that our generalization error correlates well with the true error and decreases with $m$.
-In future works, it is interesting to generalize the current result to deeper networks.
-Besides, we have focused on positively homogeneous activation functions.
+We also provide a lower bound on Rademacher complexity.
+We have conducted extensive numerical experiments and investigated the correlation between our generalization error and the true error, as well as the relation between the number of samples, group size, and frequency.

+We have focused on positively homogeneous activation functions.
 We expect that the result can be extended to general Lipschitz activations using techniques in \cite{vardi_sample_2022}.
 However, the current proof techniques would not work for norm-based nonlinearities used in equivariant literature \cite{Worrall2017-HNET,3d_steerableCNNs,Weiler2019}.
 We encourage readers to consult Appendix \ref{app:comparisons} for comparison with other works and future directions.